mattrussi/gitlab-com-runbooks/docs/packagecloud/manage-repository-metadata-signing-keys.md

 1. Once your AR has been actioned, update the secret in Vault:

-    1. Open <https://vault.gitlab.net> and sign-in using Okta
+    1. Open <https://vault.gitlab.net> and sign-in using Okta.
-    1. Head to the path: `k8s/ops-gitlab-gke/packagecloud/gpg`
+    1. Head to the path: `k8s/ops-gitlab-gke/packagecloud/gpg`.
-    1. Click on _Create new version_
+    1. Click on _Create new version_.
-    1. Update the value of `private_key` with the contents of your exported private key
+    1. Update the value of `private_key` with the contents of your exported private key.
-    1. Click _Save_
+    1. Click _Save_.
     1. Take note of the `version` of the secret (next to _Create new version_).
 You'll need this next!

 1. Update [gitlab-helmfiles](https://gitlab.com/gitlab-com/gl-infra/k8s-workloads/gitlab-helmfiles):